Free medical code lookup

-This free extractor shows one Notat superpower: turning clinical text into reviewable CPT suggestions.
+A CPT code lookup that starts from the note, not the code book: paste clinical text and get reviewable CPT suggestions with evidence.
 Notat automates medical notes and coding in one beautiful app for doctors.

 Clinical note